-^a Emission estimates reported in this table correspond to emissions from only those source categories for which quantitative uncertainty was performed this year.
-Thus the totals reported in this table for 2009 exclude approximately 3.2 Tg CO2 Eq. of emissions for which quantitative uncertainty was not assessed.
+^a Emission estimates reported in this table correspond to emissions from only those source categories for which quantitative uncertainty was performed for the current inventory.
+Thus the totals reported in this table for 2010 exclude approximately 2.8 Tg CO_2 Eq. of emissions for which quantitative uncertainty was not assessed.
 Hence, these emission estimates do not match the final total U.S. greenhouse gas emission estimates presented in this Inventory.
 Emissions trends and the emission range were calculated based on the emissions estimates reported in this table and, therefore, may differ from the emissions trends reported elsewhere in this Inventory.